-This cake comes together in like five minutes, and the vanilla-lemon glaze and toasty walnut streusel only take another five minutes each.
+This cake comes together in just about five minutes, and the vanilla-lemon glaze and toasty walnut streusel only take another five minutes each.
 That makes this sour cream coffee cake recipe seriously quick to throw together.

 It’s great for Christmas morning, or on the weekend when you want something special without a ton of time, energy, or work.
 Minus baking time, it’s only 15 minutes to make.